 Some properties are read-only and cannot be edited.
 This includes properties such as Column #, Primary Key Column, and Foreign Key Column.
-For more information, see Column Properties on page 25.
+For more information, see Column Properties.

 The center area of the main pane displays column properties.
 The header contains the property names, and each row contains the property values for one column.